rgrannell1/jCheck/README.md

 * **run**: Execute a test object.

-Tests can be built-up in any order.
+Tests can be built-up in any order, though I prefer the test structure below.
+The exception to this rule is that `run( )` must be the final method call in a test; attempts to place it elsewhere will prematurely execute tests.

 If a predicate fails (or a known-failure fails to fail) jCheck will simplify the errant input to something smaller and easier to read.

 ## Example.

 ```js
 var is = function (type, val) {